vizui/designpatterns/docs/content/patterns/components/dialogs.md

 <h3>Dialogs</h3>

 #### Purpose
-Dialogs provide the user with a focused way of accomplishing or confirming something.
+Dialogs provide the user with a focused way of accomplishing, confirming, or viewing something without entirely leaving a screen or page.

 #### Description
+- Dialogs are useful for interactions that are relatively quick (less than a couple minutes)
-Dialogs float above the application until the user has taken a desired action or dismissed the dialog.
-Dialogs can be used for managing settings, editing/creating simple objects, or other actions that require simple input from a user.
-Dialogs are useful for interactions that are quick (less than a couple minutes) where background information is not necessary.
-Dialogs are usually opened from a click action, like a button or menu item.
+- Dialogs float above the application until the user has taken a desired action or dismissed the dialog

-#### Basic functionality
+- Dialogs can be used for managing settings, editing/creating simple objects, confirming an action, or any other set of information/actions that warrant not leaving the page
+- Dialogs are usually opened from a click action
-Dialogs provide a title, an optional dismiss icon, text and/or form controls, and a footer.
-Dialog content can be scrollable, but the footer should always be visible.
-Dialogs may or may not block interactions "behind" or "under" the dialog (see Modes).
+- Dialogs may or may not block interactions "behind" or "under" the dialog (see <a href="#modes">modes</a>)

-#### Button placement
-Action buttons are generally placed on the right, and if applicable, a cancel button is placed on the left.

-#### Button styles
+#### Components
+__Header / title bar__
+- Short and concise title
+- Sentence case title
+- Dismiss icon if 'cancel/done' is applicable

+__Content__
+- Can contain text or UI controls focused on a particular task, process, or entitiy
+- Can scroll independently depending on the content, creating a pinned header/footer

+__Footer__
+- Contains action buttons
+- Primary action buttons are right aligned
+- Cancel buttons are left aligned
-In general, use the button style that matches the action.
-In some scenarios, there may be no button that takes priority over another, and they all have similar actions, in which case it might be best to use the default button style for them all.
+- Use button styles that match the actions/priority, but if there more than two buttons with similar actions/priority, use the default button style for them all

 [preview]
 <div class="modal fade in" style="display: block; position: relative; z-index: inherit;">